 Planning issues can be complex and practitioners will weigh up and balance often competing needs for the use or development of land.
 The following documents should help guide RTPI Members on their professional responsibilities.

-The Ethics and Professional Standards practice advice supersedes and cancels the advice contained in the following RTPI publications from the publication date of April 2016:
+The Ethics and Professional Standards practice advice was last updated in December 2017.
+It updates and cancels the 2016 version.
+It also supercedes and cancels the advice contained in the following RTPI publications from the publication date of April 2016:

 - GPN2: Consultancy by Current and Former Public Sector Employees (2006)